metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 where price > 100.00;
 ```

-we create a [common table expression][cte] as a replacement starting point for the query:
+we create a [prepared statement][prepared-statement] as a replacement starting point for the query:

 ```
 with temp01 as